 It’s almost Pentecost, the Feast of the Holy Spirit, the birthday of the church.
 Fifty days after Easter, ten days after Jesus ascended to heaven, we remember the day that the Holy Spirit came to Jesus’s disciples, setting their hearts ablaze and turning their lives upside-down.
 There they sat, trying to figure out what they were supposed to do next, now that Jesus had truly left them, when a rushing wind filled the room.
 Tongues of fire danced above their heads, and they were given the sudden ability to speak in other languages—apparently it was such a scene that some onlookers thought the disciples were drunk, at 9 am.
 This is how the church comes into being.
 What a story!

-At our church, we do Pentecost up right, with baptisms and a bishop, confirmations of those baptismal promises made by teenagers and adults after a period of study, receptions for those becoming Episcopalians, and reaffirmations for those who wish to strengthen their commitment to following Jesus.
-There will be readings in other languages (of course), we’ll wear red, munch on birthday cupcakes (red velvet), strawberries, and watermelon.
-Some years, we’ve handed out pinwheels, or wooden rings with flame -colored ribbons.
-It will be a glorious day, and then we’ll all go back to our busy lives.
+Pentecost in our tradition is a time for baptisms and renewing our baptismal covenant.
+Often the lesson from Acts is read in other languages, we wear red, we might munch on birthday cupcakes (red velvet), strawberries, and watermelon.
+Pinwheels, or wooden rings with red ribbons are a delightful addition to children’s worship bags, and afterwards outside, people can blow bubbles, or fly kites.
+It is a glorious day, and then we all go back to our busy lives.
 That’s exactly what is supposed to happen.
 The church isn’t a building; it never has been—it’s the people of God, filled with the Holy Spirit given to us in baptism, going out into the world, bringing light to dark places, mending and making, healing and helping, one conversation or small act of love at a time.